Problem 67: PIN guessing () 2002 Paper I

 Post-mortem

-For each part, you have to calculate the probability of the first success occurring on the kth go.
-You have to remember to multiply the probability of success on this go by the probability of failure on the preceding k 1 goes — a very typical idea in this sort of probability question.
+For each part, you have to calculate the probability of the first success occurring on the th go.
+You have to remember to multiply the probability of success on this go by the probability of failure on the preceding goes — a very typical idea in this sort of probability question.
 After that, the question is really just algebra.
 STEP questions on this sort of material nearly always involve significant algebra or calculus.

 Car batteries as well as light bulbs often crop up as examples of objects to which exponential reliability can be applied.
 Suppose your car battery has a guarantee of three years, and your car is completely destroyed after two years.
 Your insurance company offers to give you one third of the price of the battery.
 What do you think they would say to your counterclaim for the full price, based on the fact that, given it had lasted two years, the exponential model says that it would have had an expected further three years life in it?